Can you use Essential Oils for Children?

 Here are some basic safety principles for using essential oils for kids –

 - Never leave any essential oil where a child can get to it.
-They are best stored in a locked cupboard out of reach.
+Instead, store them in a locked cupboard out of reach.
 A cool dark place is also best for the oils themselves.

 - Always buy essential oils in bottles with an integrated dripolator, rather than an eyedropper.
-A dripolator will restrict the rate at which essential oils can come out of the bottle even when the cap is off, whereas once an eyedropper cap is removed the top of the bottle is fully open.
+A dripolator will restrict the rate at which essential oils can come out of the bottle even when you take off the cap.
+Whereas once you remove an eyedropper cap the top of the bottle is fully open.